ArmanForouharfard/Hitman-video-games-website/README.md

 ## 📖 About

-This project is a **single-page responsive website** created as a tribute to **Agent 47**, exploring the history and legacy of one of gaming's most iconic assassins.
+This project is a **single-page responsive fan website** created as a tribute to **Agent 47**, exploring the history and legacy of one of gaming's most iconic assassins.

 The goal of this project was to practice building a visually engaging landing page while combining storytelling, modern UI design, smooth navigation, and responsive layouts using pure front-end technologies.